arkalim/kindle-to-notion/README.md

 - Now, you need to allow GitHub Action to save the cache (make updates) to the repository.
 For that, go to repository settings.
 Click on *Actions* and then on *General*.
 Scroll down to *Workflow permissions* and select *Read and write permissions*.
 ![](/images/workflow-permissions.png)

 - You can now manually trigger the GitHub Action by going to the Actions tab in the GitHub repo.
-This will sync the highlights for the first time.
+This will sync the highlights for the first time and create a `sync.json` file (cache) in the repository.
 Afterwards, whenever you want to sync your highlights, just upload the new `My Clippings.txt` file into your GitHub repo.
 It will automatically trigger the action to sync the newly added highlights.

+> For reference on how to setup your repo, take a look at my [Kindle Highlights Repo](https://github.com/arkalim/kindle-highlights)

 # ❗️For Nerds
 - Every highlight made on Kindle is appended at the end of `My Clippings.txt`
 - ```Book Name``` is used as the primary key to facilitate upsert operation in **Notion** database.
 So, this field should be left untouched.
 However, the other fields like **Title**, **Author**, **Date Started**, **Date Finished**, **Satus** and **Genre** could be modified as per your wish.
 - This tool only syncs the new highlights made to each book.
 If no new highlights have been made, no sync takes place.
 - The info about the last sync is stored in `sync.json` present in your repository containing `My Clippings.txt`.
-- In case you wish to sync every book all over again, delete the `sync.json` file and delete all the highlights present in your **Notion**.
+- In case you wish to sync every book all over again, delete the `sync.json` file from the repo and delete all the highlights present in your **Notion**.
 - **GitHub Action** is used for CICD.
 Whenever a push is made to the master branch, the Docker image is rebuilt and pushed to GitHub container registry.
 - Your GitHub repo containing `My Clippings.txt` runs the GitHub action to sync the highlights to Notion everytime you push a change to it.
 It can also be triggered manually from the *Actions* tab.